romann-broque/Game_Of_Life/README.md

 ## Game of Life

-Welcome to the Game of Life, a fascinating cellular automaton simulation implemented in C++ using the SFML (Simple and Fast Multimedia Library).
-This project brings to life the rules of Conway's Game of Life, where cells evolve based on a set of simple rules.

 ### 🗺️ Project Overview

-The Game of Life is a classic cellular automaton simulation where each cell in a grid evolves over time based on its neighboring cells.
+The `Game of Life` is a classic cellular automaton simulation where each cell in a grid evolves over time based on its neighboring cells.
 The simulation follows specific rules, creating visually captivating patterns that emerge from seemingly simple interactions.

 ### 🌟 Key Features